-Azusa Pacific University is one of more than 100 institutional members and 45 affiliates of the Council for Christian Colleges and Universities (CCCU), a Washington, DC-based organization founded in 1976.
-APU's CCCU membership provides students with the opportunity to participate in the following off-campus semester and summer programs, which can be explored in greater detail by going to the CCCU website at www.student-programs@cccu.org, or by meeting with the APU director of study abroad.
-All applicants must have a cumulative grade-point average (GPA) of 2.75 or higher, except for the Honours Programme at Oxford University which requires a 3.30 GPA or higher.
-Applicants should be juniors or first-semester seniors to be eligible for most programs.
+Azusa Pacific University is one of more than 100 institutional members and 45 affiliates of the Council for Christian Colleges & Universities (CCCU), a Washington, DC-based organization founded in 1976.
+APU's CCCU membership provides students with the opportunity to participate in the following off-campus semester and summer programs, which can be explored in greater detail by going to the CCCU website, www.bestsemester.com, or by meeting with the APU director of Study Abroad.
+All applicants must have a cumulative grade-point average (GPA) of 2.75 or higher, except for the Honours Programme at Oxford University which requires a 3.50 GPA or higher.
+Applicants should be juniors or first semester seniors for most programs.